Pluriboom/16mm-battery-packs/README.md

 ## Special Thanks
 A special thanks to [ffleurey](https://www.thingiverse.com/ffleurey/designs) for their [battery box design](https://www.thingiverse.com/thing:1755397) on thingiverse.
 My main modifications to their designs were to make the contacts I was using press-fit instead of requiring glue, switching the batteries to an alternating pattern, and I also modified the bottom plates wiring guides.
+For the 18650 pack I had to make quite a few changes to support the larger cells.